-Gout is characterized by inflamed, painful joints due to the formation of crystal deposits (monosodium urate) in and around the joints.
+Gout is the most common form of arthritis in adults and is characterized by inflamed, painful joints due to the formation of crystal deposits (monosodium urate) in and around the joints.
 Gout affects more men than women, and its presence is often associated with obesity, high blood pressure, diabetes, and high levels of lipids in the blood.

 Gout is caused by an excess of uric acid in the body, which leads to the development of monosodium urate crystal deposits (tophi) in the joints.
-This buildup of uric acid may be caused by a variety of factors, including a high consumption of alcohol or protein-rich foods, fatigue, stress, or minor surgery.
+This buildup of uric acid (i.e., hyperuricemia) may be caused by a variety of factors, including:

 The following are the most common symptoms of gout:

-Severe and sudden pain in one or more joints, often in the big toe
+Severe and sudden pain in one of more joints, often in the big toe

 Tight, shiny, and red/purplish skin over a joint